MIRRORS

 Animal identity is completely different to our modern human sense of identity.

 Very few animals can cope with mirrors.
 Mirrors are unnatural.
 Most animals run away scared or attack their own mirror image.
-But most wild animals are scared of anything new and unexplainable.
+But then, most wild animals are scared of anything new and unexplainable.

 Research here is far from complete.
 So far we know that dolphins, crows, magpies, orcas, orangutans, manta rays, and surprisingly ants can recognise themselves spontaneously.

-Dolphin seeing inside its own mouth in a mirror.Bottlenose dolphins take till 6 months old to understand what's happening, human children take 18 months.
+Bottlenose dolphin babies take till 6 months old to understand what's happening in a mirror, human children take 18 months.

 Often animals start indulging in new forms of so-called self-directive behaviour like looking into their own mouths.

-Owls manoeuvre for a peek in a mirror.Pigeons sometimes recognise themselves, maybe this depends on if they're modern city pigeons or used to crazy human inventions.
-Domesticated owls who are obviously familiar with humans will manoeuvre for position in a mirror faced camera.
+Pigeons sometimes recognise themselves, maybe this depends on if they're modern city pigeons and familiar with vague reflections in shop windows and other crazy human inventions.
+Domesticated owls who are obviously familiar with other human inventions will manoeuvre for position in a mirror faced camera.

-Wild octopi sometimes sponatneously attack mirrors, but a pet octopus who has lived in a glass tank with its inevitable reflections, and a familiarity with crazy human inventions, will spontaneously recognise and explore their reflections.
+Wild octopi sometimes sponatneously attack mirrors, but a pet octopus who has lived in a glass tank with its inevitable reflections, and a familiarity with human inventions, will spontaneously recognise and explore their reflections.

-Cat has mystical experience with mirror.Domesticated cats – even when acquainted with humans and their vacuum cleaners and dishwashers – have notoriously hostile relationships with mirrors, but possibly eventually could develop quasi mystical experiences of self realisation.
-It's worth watching this entire dawn of new understanding.
-(1.35 long).
+Domesticated cats – even when acquainted with humans and their vacuum cleaners and dishwashers – have notoriously hostile relationships with mirrors, but possibly will eventually develop quasi mystical experiences of self realisation.
+(It's worth watching this entire video - dawn of new understanding - 1.35 min)

 I suspect with time and experience, and general familiarity with the crazy world of human mysteries many more animals would understand the experience.